cometbft/cometbft/docs/architecture/tendermint-core/adr-042-state-sync.md

 Warp Sync as implemented in OpenEthereum to rapidly download both blocks and state snapshots from peers.
 Data is carved into ~4MB chunks and snappy compressed.
-Hashes of snappy compressed chunks are stored in a manifest file which co-ordinates the state-sync.
+Hashes of snappy compressed chunks are stored in a manifest file which coordinates the state-sync.
 Obtaining a correct manifest file seems to require an honest majority of peers.
 This means you may not find out the state is incorrect until you download the whole thing and compare it with a verified block header.